It4innovations/shiny-bpg/README.md

 Before the package is ready to deploy, the tests have to be done.
 It automatically checks if the application can be built without any problems, functions behave as expected, and so on.
 In general, the tests can be divided in three sections:

-* Unit tests - functions behave as expected,
+* **Unit tests** -- functions behave as expected,
-* Server function tests - testing of reactive components and outputs,
+* **Server function tests** -- testing of reactive components and outputs,
-* Snapshot-based tests - simulate user actions, like clicking on the buttons, take snapshots of the application state, and compare the app state with the saved snapshots.
+* **Snapshot-based tests** -- simulate user actions, like clicking on the buttons, take snapshots of the application state, and compare the app state with the saved snapshots.

-You can for example use **runTests()** function in Shiny 1.5.0 and more to test your app.
-Simple example of application with defined tests can be created by **shinyAppTemplate("app_name")** with used option **1: All**.
+You can for example use `runTests()` function in Shiny 1.5.0 and more to test your app.
+Simple example of application with defined tests can be created by `shinyAppTemplate("app_name")` with used option **1: All**.
 It will generate folder structure with **/tests**.
 For more information, see <https://shiny.rstudio.com/articles/testing-overview.html>.
 Code tests can be also done with a testthat package, see <https://testthat.r-lib.org/>.

 #### Continuous integration